ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 To make documentation changes, you create a branch with a name that begins with a prefix of ``doc/`` that is then followed by a short description of what you are changing.
-For more information, see :ref:`Branching Model`.
+For more information, see :ref:`Branching model`.

 As you are making changes in this branch, you want to periodically generate the documentation locally so that you can test your changes before you create a GitHub pull request.
-For more information, see :ref:`Building Documentation`.
+For more information, see :ref:`Building documentation`.

 ..